What Was JuniperMarket? (And What Happened To It)

 JuniperMarket's rise and fall is a good reminder that no single marketplace should be your entire wholesale strategy.
 Platforms come and go, priorities shift, and terms can change with little warning.

 If you're a maker or small brand selling wholesale, the most resilient approach is a diversified one — direct outreach, relationship-building with your stockists, and strategic use of whichever marketplaces fit your products and goals.
 Faire remains the most well-known option, but it's far from the only one, and each platform comes with its own trade-offs.
+If Faire is where you're landing, our Making Faire Work course is built around exactly that — what the platform actually requires today, and how to decide if the trade-offs work for your business.

 Let us know if you have other questions about JuniperMarket or Wholesale In a Box!
 We’re happy to dig into your particular business goals and product line to help you explore the right strategy for you.